Don't B Sharp, Don't B Flat, Just B Natural

 To explain these Major Scale steps better, start with the letter A:

-Remember, B to C is a half step, and C to C# is another half step, making a whole step between B - C#.
-The full scale step pattern has 2wholes, 1 half, 3wholes, then 1half steps, or,
+Since we want a specific sound, we change particular notes.
+Here, B to C is a half step, and C to C# is another half step, making a whole step between B - C#.
+The full scale step pattern has 2wholes, 1 half, 3wholes, then 1half steps:

 This pattern of steps works for every letter on which we may start a Major Scale.
 It makes a phrase of sound (scale) from any note we start.
 We can play it backward or forward, starting and ending on the same note.